thesaigoneer/cosmix-saigon/README.md

 Cosmix Saigon is more aimed at the intermediate to experienced user, using the Cosmic desktop environment, changing channels and using the latest kernel.

-There are some changes compared to the NixBook project:
+There are some fundamental changes compared to the NixBook project:

-        -        Chrome and Zoom are not installed ootb; Firefox is also removed from the base install
-        -        Eza, fastfetch, htop, mc, micro and vim are added, as well as the Vivaldi and Flatseal flatpaks
         -        The main DE is not Cinnamon, but the Cosmic desktop
         -        Cosmix uses the nixos-unstable channel and the latest kernel, to provide the latest and greatest
+        -        Chrome, Libreoffice and Zoom are not installed ootb; Firefox is also removed from the base install
+        -        Cosmic-tweaks, eza, fastfetch, htop, mc, micro and vim are added, as well as the Flatseal flatpak
+        -        All other applications can be installed through the Cosmic store or the terminal

 Cosmix-Saigon is still a 'set-and-forget' project; automagically flatpaks will be updated daily and NixOS will be updated once a week